chr1gu/radbeacon-flasher/README.md

 # PREREQUISITES

-This script requires both rbcomser and dfu-util.
+This script requires both serhex and dfu-util.

-rbcomser can be installed from source: [ble112-usb-comm](https://github.com/RadiusNetworks/ble112-usb-comm).
+serhex can be installed from source: [serhex](https://github.com/RadiusNetworks/serhex).

 dfu-util can be found in most package managers: